Fundamental interaction: Unification

 The fundamental forces may become unified into a single force at very high energies and on a minuscule scale, the Planck scale.
 Particle accelerators cannot produce the enormous energies required to experimentally probe this regime.
 The weak and electromagnetic forces have already been unified with the electroweak theory of Sheldon Glashow, Abdus Salam, and Steven Weinberg, for which they received the 1979 Nobel Prize in physics.

 Numerous theoretical efforts have been made to systematize the existing four fundamental interactions on the model of electroweak unification.

 Grand Unified Theories (GUTs) are proposals to show that each of the three fundamental interactions described by the Standard Model is a different manifestation of a single interaction with symmetries that break down and create separate interactions below some extremely high level of energy.
 GUTs are also expected to predict some of the relationships between constants of nature that the Standard Model treats as unrelated and gauge coupling unification for the relative strengths of the electromagnetic, weak, and strong forces.
-(GUT).
 Some attempts at GUTs hypothesize "shadow" particles, such that every known matter particle associates with an undiscovered force particle, and vice versa, altogether supersymmetry (SUSY).
 Other theorists seek to quantize the gravitational field by the modelling behaviour of its hypothetical force carrier, the graviton and achieve quantum gravity (QG).
 One approach to QG is loop quantum gravity (LQG).
 Still other theorists seek both QG and GUT within one framework, reducing all four fundamental interactions to a Theory of Everything (ToE).
 The most prevalent aim at a ToE is string theory, although to model matter particles, it added SUSY to force particles—and so, strictly speaking, became superstring theory.
 Multiple, seemingly disparate superstring theories were unified on a backbone, M-theory.
 Theories beyond the Standard Model remain highly speculative, lacking great experimental support.

 A so-called theory of everything, which would integrate GUTs with a quantum gravity theory, faces a greater barrier because no quantum gravity theory (e.g., string theory, loop quantum gravity, and twistor theory) has secured wide acceptance.
 Some theories look for a graviton to complete the Standard Model list of force-carrying particles, while others, like loop quantum gravity, emphasize the possibility that time-space itself may have a quantum aspect to it.